cartheur-voice/aeon-voice/doc/Compilation.md

 scons
 ```

-To change some compilation options, check scons help:
+To change some compilation options, check scons help for the project:

 ```bash
 scons -h